sile-typesetter/sile/README.md

 * Produce complex document layouts using frames.

-* Easily extend the typesetting system in a high-level programming language.
-(Lua)
+* Easily extend the typesetting system in a high-level programming language (Lua).

 * Directly process XML to PDF without the use of XSL stylesheets.